chirrag03/Design/Object Oriented Design/Elevator.md

     int number;
     int maxCapacity;
     State state;
+    Controller controller;       //to initiate a callback

     PriorityQueue<Integer> minHeap = nextStopsForUpDirection;     //Stops above the curr postion of lift PriorityQueue<Integer> maxHeap = nextStopsForDownDirection;   //Stops below the curr postion of lift

     addStopRequest(int floorToReach){

-    }
+        //add the next stop to the required heap

+        //initiate the move function if the lift is IDLE }

-   //move or some function where the floor and direction of lift are updated....This will also call the elevator callback function
+   //move or some function where the floor and direction of lift are updated....This will also call the elevator callback function move(){
+      //If the minHeap and maxHeap both become empty then put the lift in IDLE state

+      //Move in the required direction and keep updating the currentFloor and direction

+      //If the lift changes direction then do a callback on the controller }
 }

 class State{